Co-founder & Managing Director

 On her return to Australia, she began working in the not-for-profit sector gaining valuable experience in fundraising and events management.
 Five years later she began working for the NSW Wildlife Information and Rescue Service (WIRES) as Publicity Officer and then for the World Society for the Protection of Animals (WSPA) as Campaigns and Publicity Coordinator, finally achieving her goal to work in international animal welfare.
 From WSPA she took on the role of Australian Director for Animals Asia Foundation (Australia) where she spent 16 years managing fundraising, corporate governance and marketing for the AUS and NZ markets.
 Anne currently manages the regular giving program for the University of Tasmania and also sits on the Board of Brightside Farm Sanctuary.
 In addition to her 25 years’ experience in the not-for-profit sector, Anne holds a business degree majoring in Public Relations and a certificate in Direct Marketing from the Australian Direct Marketing Association.

 She obtained her graduate degree (M.S.) in marine biology from the University of Alaska Fairbanks studying the interactions of climate and nutritional stress on Steller sea lion populations.
 Dr. Bando then completed her veterinary degree from Massey University in New Zealand during which time she sought additional wildlife medicine experience through externships in Australia and Canada.
 Dr. Bando served as senior veterinarian for the animal welfare charity Animals Asia Foundation’s China Bear Rescue Centre in Sichuan Province, China, rehabilitating bears rescued from the bear bile industry as well as assisting with outreach projects to improve the health and welfare of companion animals as well as captive wildlife species.
 She recently completed her PhD investigating cardiovascular disease in bile-farmed Asiatic black bears, addressing a serious welfare and wildlife conservation issue affecting bears across Asia.
 Dr. Bando also has experience performing health checks of chimpanzees rescued from the wildlife trade in Sierra Leone.
+Dr. Bando worked as a Captive Wildlife Veterinarian within the Captive Animal Law Enforcement division of the PETA Foundation, addressing cases of abuse and neglect of wildlife trafficked and exploited by unaccredited roadside zoos, traveling circuses, the pet trade, and cub petting operations.
+She is now a Senior Lecturer in Veterinary Professional and Clinical Skills at University of Central Lancashire, helping to develop a progressive and animal-welfare focused veterinary curriculum.
 Dr. Bando believes in sustainable change by promoting and protecting the conservation and welfare of wildlife through compassionate education, advocacy, and humane research.
-She is now a Captive Wildlife Veterinarian within the Captive Animal Law Enforcement division of PETA where her role focuses on tackling wildlife trafficking, abuse, and exploitation.
+Dr. Bando hopes to empower future veterinarians with the skills they need to thrive as advocates for the welfare of all animals.

 David Neale is the Animal Welfare Director for the Animals Asia Foundation.